lk-geimfari/lk-geimfari.github.io/_posts/2023-08-04-solid-principles-for-solid-devs.md

     user_serializer.serialize()
 ```

+As you can see, it's pretty clear and I have nothing more to add here.

 ## Open/Closed Principle

 The Open/Closed Principle (OCP) states that a class should be open for extension but closed for modification.
 This means